swch/slate/source/index.html.md

 `{'cardholder-safe-key': 'rttYqkGPHLk2KeK6OD8612gSurKXu0X8W6BTWF3hhGM='}`
 `{'new-cardholder-safe-key': '+h+W0c9EsgvFLufWnu87iV6ErDF7dpyT5YUEbb/oOIw='}`

 You must send an encrypted cardholder safe key header for each request that involves safe-protected information.
-Saving users (/cardsavr_users), accounts (/cardsavr_accounts) and cards (/cardsavr_cards) require the key to write encrypted data like PANs and merchant site passwords to the server side safe.
+Saving users (/cardsavr_users), accounts (/cardsavr_accounts) and cards (/cardsavr_cards) requires the key in order to write encrypted data like PANs and merchant site passwords to the server side safe.
 Safe keys can be stored by the third party, or they can optionally be stored by Strivve within Cardsavr.
 Individual endpoint documentation will indicate if a safe key header is required.

 When rotating a safe key, you must provide a 'new-cardholder-safe-key' header.
 Both headers are required (new- and existing) in this case.

-See the [link] cardholder safe key section for more information on generating and using safe keys.
+See the [cardholder safe key section](https://swch.github.io/slate/?javascript#safe-key) for more information on generating and using safe keys.

 # API Usage